vasanthkumar18/Placement-Prep/README.md

 Will give

 # APTITUDE
 Take 2-3 days.
-Solve most of the questions, till you think I'm good to go with this area and you are quick enough to solve the problem without calculator. https://www.indiabix.com/aptitude/questions-and-answers/
+Solve most of the questions, till you think you're good to go with this area and you are quick enough to solve the problem without calculator. https://www.indiabix.com/aptitude/questions-and-answers/